 This magnetic field could be increased by inserting iron or other ferromagnetic materials in the core of the solenoid.
-(Ohanian, 2007)
+(Ohanian, 2007).

-An electromagnet is originally a solenoid with a gap at a certain level of coils such that one portion becomes a north pole while the other becomes south pole.
-In this gap, loops or wires or other components could be inserted to be influenced by the magnetic field in order to develop other ourputs.
+An “electromagnet” is a solenoid with a gap at a certain number of coils such that one portion becomes a north pole while the other becomes the south pole.
+In this gap, loops or wires or other components could be inserted to be influenced by the magnetic field in order to develop other outputs.
 An electromagnet may also consist of two solenoids separated by the desired gap.

-Force on a wire
+Force on a Wire